 His most famous book, “the third eye”, (published in 1956) claimed that it related his experiences in a monastery in Tibet from about the age of seven.
 It was all riveting stuff (for a 14 year old) and included encounters with yetis, and also finding a mummified body of his earlier incarnation.
 Oh and lets not forget his discovery of the early history of planet earth and how an impact by another planet caused the uplift of Tibet.
 Now hopefully all that should be enough to set your “bullshit” detector clanging away at its maximum setting.

-The book was just a start, he went on to write a total of about 19 other books, but none were are successful as his initial offering, “the third eye”.
-Actually, its quite hard to pin down exactly how many more he wrote, because two were apparently written by his cat … or to be more precise, he claimed that his cat had used telepathy to dictate them to him … yes OK, just in case you had not quite clicked from my previous outlay of the third eye, we are well and truly into kook territory here.
+The book was just a start, he went on to write a total of about 19 other books, but none were as successful as his initial offering, “the third eye”.
+Actually, its quite hard to pin down exactly how many more he wrote, because two were apparently written by his cat, or to be more precise, he claimed that his cat had used telepathy to dictate them to him.
+Yes OK, just in case you had not quite clicked from my previous outlay of the third eye, we are well and truly into kook territory here.

 Alas, when I read all this I was at that time a rather naive young teen, so I lapped it all up and believed every word.
-I was not alone, it became a global bestseller, but of course money had nothing to do with the motivations here, I’m sure he was only interested in spiritual enlightenment for us all … yea right.
+I was not alone, it became a global bestseller, but of course money had nothing to do with his motivation here, I’m sure he was only interested in spiritual enlightenment for us all.

-He maintained for the rest of his life that The Third Eye was a true story, but with the press persistently hounding him, he moved to canada in the 1960’s where he carried on churning out more books.
+He maintained for the rest of his life that The Third Eye was a true story, but with the press persistently hounding him, he moved to Canada where he carried on churning out more books.